 We can’t be under both Covenants at once

 “Stand fast therefore in the liberty wherewith Christ hath made us free, and be not entangled again with the yoke of bondage.
-Behold, I Paul say unto you, that if ye be circumcised, Christ shall profit you nothing.
-For I testify again to every man that is circumcised, that he is a debtor to do the whole law.
-Christ is become of no effect unto you, whosoever of you are justified by the law; ye are fallen from grace [favor].”
-(Gal 5:1-4).
+Behold, I Paul say unto you, that if ye be circumcised, Christ shall profit you nothing” (Gal 5:1-2).
 It’s as though Paul was saying, “Look at who’s talking to you.
-If anyone could have been justified by the Law of Moses it would have been myself!
-And yet you Gentiles think you can do it?”
-He warned them that if they get circumcised with the intent of seeking justification under the Law, they’ll be rejecting Christ and “fallen from favor” or no longer favored as one of God’s people.
+I was born from Benjamin and circumcised the eight day.
+Who are you Gentiles to think you can get circumcised and become justified by the Law of Moses without Christ?”
+He warned them that if they get circumcised with the intent of seeking justification under the Law, they’ll be rejecting Christ and “fallen from favor,” or no longer favored as one of God’s people.
 They can’t be under both covenants at once.
-To seek justification by the Law was to reject justification by Christ and no longer belong to God.
+To seek justification by the Law is to reject justification by Christ and no longer belong to God.

 Statutes and judgments

 Paul quoted Leviticus 18:5 in two of his letters indicating that eternal life by the Law of Moses required keeping all of it, “For Moses describeth the righteousness which is of the law, That the man which doeth those things shall live by them” (Rom 10:5), “And the law is not of faith: but, The man that doeth them shall live in them” (Gal 3:12).
-And “those things” that had to be done included all of the statutes and judgments, “Ye shall do my judgments [mishpat], and keep mine ordinances [chuqqah], to walk therein: I am the LORD your God.
-Ye shall therefore keep my statutes [chuqqah], and my judgments [mishpat]: which if a man do, he shall live in them: I am the LORD” (Lev 18:5).
+And “those things” that had to be done included all of the statutes and judgments, “Ye shall do my judgments [mispat 4941], and keep mine ordinances [huqqa 2708], to walk therein: I am the LORD your God.
+Ye shall therefore keep my statutes [huqqa 2708], and my judgments [mispat 4941]: which if a man do, he shall live in them: I am the LORD” (Lev 18:5).

-The statutes were comprised of such things as: the annual Passover, “And this day shall be unto you for a memorial; and ye shall keep it a feast to the LORD throughout your generations; ye shall keep it a feast by an ordinance [chuqqah] for ever” (Exo 12:14); the consecrating of the priests, “And thou shalt gird them with girdles, Aaron and his sons, and put the bonnets on them: and the priest’s office shall be theirs for a perpetual statute [chuqqah]: and thou shalt consecrate Aaron and his sons” (Exo 29:9); abstinence from ingesting fat and blood, “It shall be a perpetual statute [chuqqah] for your generations throughout all your dwellings, that ye eat neither fat nor blood” (Lev 3:17); the high priest abstaining from alcohol before entering the tabernacle, “Do not drink wine nor strong drink, thou, nor thy sons with thee, when ye go into the tabernacle of the congregation, lest ye die: it shall be a statute [chuqqah] for ever throughout your generations” (Lev 10:9); the annual Day of Atonement, “And this shall be an everlasting statute [chuqqah] unto you, to make an atonement for the children of Israel for all their sins once a year” (Lev 16:34).
+The statutes were comprised of such things as: the annual Passover, “And this day shall be unto you for a memorial; and ye shall keep it a feast to the LORD throughout your generations; ye shall keep it a feast by an ordinance [huqqa 2708] for ever” (Exo 12:14); the consecrating of the priests, “And thou shalt gird them with girdles, Aaron and his sons, and put the bonnets on them: and the priest’s office shall be theirs for a perpetual statute [huqqa 2708]: and thou shalt consecrate Aaron and his sons” (Exo 29:9); abstinence from ingesting fat and blood, “It shall be a perpetual statute [huqqa 2708] for your generations throughout all your dwellings, that ye eat neither fat nor blood” (Lev 3:17); the high priest abstaining from alcohol before entering the tabernacle, “Do not drink wine nor strong drink, thou, nor thy sons with thee, when ye go into the tabernacle of the congregation, lest ye die: it shall be a statute [huqqa 2708] for ever throughout your generations” (Lev 10:9); the annual Day of Atonement, “And this shall be an everlasting statute [huqqa 2708] unto you, to make an atonement for the children of Israel for all their sins once a year” (Lev 16:34).